Location: Old Building First Floor

 The Museum is open to the public from 9:00 a.m. to 4:00 p.m.
 Monday through Friday and at other times by special prior arrangement.

-Location: South Wing - Ground Floor
+Location: Phase 1 Building - Ground Floor

 Telephone Extension: